MicrosoftDocs/VBA-Docs/api/Word.WebOptions.ScreenSize.md

 # WebOptions.ScreenSize property (Word)

-Returns or sets the ideal minimum screen size (width by height, in pixels) that you should use when viewing the saved document in a Web browser.
+Returns or sets the ideal minimum screen size (width by height, in pixels) that you should use when viewing the saved document in a web browser.
 Read/write  **MsoScreenSize**.

 ## Syntax